z669016/adventofcode-2017/README.md

 until you calculated a value larger that the input value.

 ## Day 4
-Finding double words is easy ... just add all words to a ```Set<String>``` and as soon as adding a word fails, you bumped into an invalid double word.
+Finding double words is easy ... just add all words to a ```Set<String>``` and as soon as adding a word fails (Set.add returns false is the element already exists in the set), you bumped into an invalid double word.
 That's all for part 1.

-Doing so for anagrams is easy as well, as an anagram contains the same letters ... so just sort the letters in the word before you add the word to the set.
-As soon as you add an anagram, the sorted version of all anagrams are identical.
-So failing to add a sorted version of a word, means you aleady have an anagram in the set.
+Doing so for anagrams is easy as well, as an anagram contains the same letters ... so just sort the letters in the word before you compare.
+The sorted letter version of all anagrams are identical.
+So failing to add a sorted letter version of a word, means you already have an anagram for that word in the set.

 ## Day 5
 Create an array/list for the jump values.
 Use an 'instruction pointer' to navigate through the list.
 While counting the